Vietnam.vn - Nền tảng quảng bá Việt Nam

 Reason

-Parathyroid hormone (Polypeptide - PTH) plays a role in controlling the levels of calcium, phosphorus, and vitamin D in the blood and bones.
+Parathyroid hormone (Polypeptide - PTH) plays a role in controlling the concentration of calcium, phosphorus, vitamin D in the blood and bones.
 When blood calcium is low, the parathyroid gland secretes the hormone PTH, which stimulates the release of calcium from the bones into the blood.
-Hyperparathyroidism occurs when blood PTH levels are high.
+Hyperparathyroidism occurs when the concentration of PTH in the blood is high.

 After parathyroid surgery to treat hyperparathyroidism, PTH levels often drop suddenly.
 During thyroid surgery, if the parathyroid gland is damaged, PTH levels may drop, leading to decreased bone resorption and increased new bone formation.
 This results in a calcium deficiency in the bones, hence the name "hungry bone" syndrome.
-Blood calcium levels drop to increase calcium use for bone formation.
+Blood calcium levels are reduced to increase calcium utilization for bone formation.

 Patients after thyroid surgery should see a doctor to monitor bone density, blood calcium levels and parathyroid hormone.
 Photo: Freepik